Flying-Deutschmann/mf-lessons/README.md

 - A text editor.
 - A can do attitude or something lame like that.

+## Branches
+Cut a new branche for each day of lessons.
+No lessons should modify the `main` branch, instead only a `feature`.

 ## Project Structure
 Project directories created from the project root are to be appropriately named, and contain at a minimum:
 - A README file containing lesson/s technical scope.